-The penalty situation, also known as the bonus, is a situation where a team will get additional free throws on every foul committed by the other team.
-The rules for the penalty are different in different leagues, so let's break it down and understand it.
+The penalty situation, also known as the bonus, is a situation where a team will get free throws after every foul committed by the other team.
+The rules for the penalty situation differ among leagues.

 In both college and professional basketball, every personal foul is also counted as a team foul.
 A team’s total number of fouls determines whether the opponent is considered in the bonus.
-The number resets to 0 every half or quarter.
-Once a team’s amount of fouls reaches the number required for the bonus, every foul after this will result in free throws, even if it’s not a shooting foul.
-This means you can commit a common foul and it will result in free throws for the other team, as long as you have the required amount of fouls.
+The number resets to zero every half or quarter.
+Once a team’s fouls reaches the number required for the bonus, every foul after that will result in free throws, even if it’s not a shooting foul.
+This means you can commit a technical or non-shooting foul, and it will result in free throws for the other team as long as you have the required amount of fouls.

-The NBA has much different rules for the bonus.
-If a team reaches 5 fouls in a quarter, the other team is now in the bonus.
-They will get 2 free throws for every foul committed after this point.
-There is no one and one, it's just always 2 shots.
-If a game is in the last 2 minutes of regulation or overtime, then 2 fouls will put a team in the bonus.
-This is to let teams foul to get possession of the ball back, even if they have not committed enough fouls throughout the quarter.
+The NBA has different rules for the bonus than collegiate basketball does.
+If an NBA team reaches five fouls in a quarter, the other team is now in the bonus.
+They will get two free throws for every foul committed after the fourth foul in a quarter.
+Committing two team fouls in the last two minutes of a quarter or overtime period will also put a team in the bonus.
+This is to prevent teams from fouling to get possession of the ball back, even if they have not committed enough fouls throughout the quarter.

 There are some strategies that surround being in the penalty situation.
 Towards the end of a game, a team may try and intentionally foul the other team to get possession back.
 The way this works is simple.
 A team that is losing will foul if they have committed enough fouls to be in the penalty situation, giving the other team free throws and thus getting possession back after.